vhoudebine/azure-openai-database-agent/README.md

 ## Pre-requisites
 This repo assumes you already have the following resources deployed:
 1. Azure OpenAI resource and deployment (ideally GPT-4o)
-2. Azure SQL Server and database with one or multiple tables
+2. Redshift cluster and database with one or multiple tables

 ### Populate .env file with your credentials